camunda/camunda-docs-manual/content/user-guide/security.md

 * Web applications (Cockpit, Tasklist, ...): similar considerations to the REST API apply.

 Keep in mind that it is not recommended to use the pre-packaged distribution in production environment rather install the full distribution manually (for example [Tomcat manual installation](https://docs.camunda.org/manual/latest/installation/full/tomcat/manual/)).

+{{< note title="Security Consideration" class="warning" >}}
-We do not advise to use pre-packaged distribution in production because it is for user who need more getting started experience.
-In case you still want to use it, you should consider removing the invoice application and the demo user.
+  The pre-packaged distribution is intended for users who want a getting started experience.
+In case you still want to use it in production, consider un-deploying the invoice application and removing the demo user.
+{{</note>}}

 # Security Configuration inside Camunda